An Overview of Connecticut Labor Laws

 Vacation and Sick Leave

-The labor laws in Connecticut do not require that an employer provide vacation time to an employee, and federal law does not require vacation time, either.
+CT state labor laws do not require an employer to provide vacation time to an employee, and federal law does not require vacation time, either.

-Workers should check their employment contracts, collective bargaining agreements, and employment letter to see if the employer promised any vacation time.
+Workers should check their employment contracts, collective bargaining agreements, and employment letter to see if their employer promised any vacation time.

 If you have a question about labor laws in CT, we can help.
 At Stanger Stanfield, our team of labor law attorneys have extensive experience representing employees when their bosses deny them their legal rights in the workplace.

-To determine whether you have a legal claim, you should meet with us today.
+To determine whether you have a legal claim, you should meet with us as soon as possible.